There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Can my employer access my medical records?

 Employers are not permitted access to employees’ medical records.
-If your employer demands access to your medical records, you can retain the legal services of a lawyer.
+If your employer demands access to your medical records, you can retain the services of a lawyer.

-However, some medical information may be provided to an employer in exceptional circumstances:
+Some medical information may be provided to an employer in exceptional circumstances:

 • If the employer doubts the employee’s physical ability to do the work required, they can ask the employee to undergo a medical examination.
 The results of the report would then be made available to the employer.